-Loans for investors work somewhat differently to a home loan for a property you intend to live in.
-Part of the reason is of course that an investment will generate income for you, so that income can be factored into your ability to service the loan.
+Loans for investors work a bit differently to a home loan for a property you intend to live in.
+Part of the reason is of course that an investment in property can generate income for you, so that income can be factored into your ability to service the loan.

 Know the risks before you start

 Any form of investing has a level of risk, and borrowing to fund an investment property has an added level of risk to it.
-So that means you need to be prepared to really do your homework to ensure your investment is a good one.
+So that means you need to be prepared to really do your homework to make sure your investment is a good one.

 Also, make sure you can repay any investment property loan you take out, even if that investment underperforms.
-Check out the government’s MoneySmart website for more information on the pros and cons of borrowing to invest.
+For example, if there were a time when you had no tenants because you needed to do repairs.
+It's a good idea to check out the government’s MoneySmart website for more information on the pros and cons of borrowing to invest.

 Negative gearing occurs when the income from an investment property is less than the costs of owning the property, such as mortgage repayments and maintenance costs.
-Negative gearing can have tax consequences so we recommend you speak to your accountant or tax adviser to get more information and determine whether it is an appropriate strategy which suits your particular financial situation, objectives and needs.
+Negative gearing can have tax consequences so we definitely recommend you speak to your accountant or tax adviser to get more information and understand whether it is an appropriate strategy that suits your particular financial situation, objectives and needs.

 Self-Managed Super Funds (SMSF)

-A SMSF is a ‘do-it-yourself’ superannuation fund (DIY fund) which can have up to four members, all of whom are generally the trustees of the SMSF.
+A SMSF is a ‘do-it-yourself’ superannuation fund (DIY fund), which can have up to four members, all of whom are generally the trustees of the SMSF.
 SMSFs can be used to invest in a range of assets, including property, and are regulated by the ATO.
-The rules for setting up and investing via an SMSF are complex and subject to change; and the benefits which can be derived from setting up an SMSF are particular to your circumstances, so we definitely recommend you speak to your accountant or tax adviser to get more information and determine whether this strategy suits your needs.
+The rules for setting up and investing via an SMSF are complex and subject to change; and the benefits which can result from setting up an SMSF will be particular to your circumstances, so again, speak to your accountant or tax adviser to get good information and work out whether this strategy can suit your needs.

-If you are interested in finding out about Pepper’s home loans for investors speak to a Lending Specialist on 13 73 77 or try our Home Loan Pre-Approval Tool to find out how much you could borrow.
+If you are interested in finding out about Pepper’s home loans for investors speak to one of our Lending Specialists on 13 73 77 or try our home loan borrowing power tool to find out how much you could borrow.